Adhithya2010/StudentPortalApp/README.md

 # StudentPortalApp
-This project is a simple student portal web app.
+This project is a student portal app
-Students can register, log in, and view their marks and attendance.